dwiadisa/codeigniter3-sirca-oksigen/readme.rst

 - JQuery
 - Google recaptcha

-on this web apps have 3 role model such WTO_ADMIN, WTO_VIEW, and CALON_ANGGOTA. here is a description at each role in below.
+on this web apps have 3 roles model such WTO_ADMIN, WTO_VIEW, and CALON_ANGGOTA. here is a description at each roles in below.

 *******************
 The Role Description